 So along comes REVOLUTION, about which the always insightful Flickhead writes:

 In the free spirit of the times, [filmmaker] O’Connell doesn’t bother with conventions like linear construction or identifying subtitles.
 Themes and locations shift at whim, interview subjects go unidentified.
 Anonymous faces provide scant commentary on David Smith’s Free Clinic, and The Diggers’ Free Store and free food program, both deserving more time and respect.
 As does the mystery existentialist envisioning a cash-free future run by computers necessitating the need for a pot-smoking leisure class.
 But these shortcomings don’t diminish some otherwise perceptive passages in Revolution, the most nostalgic of which concern the reach for a communal utopia, one the counterculture — countering greed, materialism, superficiality — believed would erase ego from the equation, to render the desire for personal reward obsolete… (cont.)Damn right, Flickhead.
 What the fuck happened to the pursuit of egolessness?
 With music by the Steve Miller Band (freshly formed), Country Joe and the Fish, and Quicksilver Messenger Service, we get some ideas of how to pick up the egoless thread.
 Watching today, the crunchy psychedelic guitars are a most welcome presence in one's living room (dig, the "living"... room) even if you're not paying full attention to the kids onscreen or the squares gawking from the sidelines at the never-ending parade of panhandlers along the Haight.

 Whoa man.
 I'm totally tripping after seeing it.
-Pupils dilated in the mirror of the image of someone 20-years old and foxy, dancing like a girl who just found freedom, who just stepped out her shell... a girl named...
+My Pupils are dilated in the mirror but reflecting someone 20-years old and foxy, dancing like a girl who just found freedom, who just stepped out her shell... a girl named...
 Today.